 All keys are 256-bits in size.
-All keys are generated using the TOE'S BoringSSL AES-256 CTR\DRBG or application processor SHA-256 Hash\DRBG.
+The TOE generates keys using its BoringSSL AES-256 CTR\DRBG (for the Java and native layer), the Titan M's SHA-256 HMAC\DRBG (for StrongBox Android Keystore keys) or the application processor SHA-256 Hash\DRBG (for Trusted Applications in TrustZone).
 By utilizing only 256-bit KEKs, the TOE ensures that all keys are encrypted by an equal or larger sized key.